Majin Buu: Voice actors

 In the original Japanese, Buu and all his forms are voiced by Kōzō Shioya in all media, with the only exception being in Dragon Ball Daima, where a mini version of Majin Buu was voiced by Shiho Amuro.
 He said he looked at the character as a self-centered three-year-old.
 Even through all the different forms of the character, Shioya explained that he tried not to deviate too far from the personality of the original while subtly showing that he changed form.
+Buu would subsequently be voiced by Mitsuaki Kanuka in Dragon Ball: Sparking!
+ZEROs Super Limit-Breaking NEO update following Kōzō Shioya's death in January 2026.

 In the Funimation dub, Josh Martin voices Fat and Kid Buu, while Justin Cook voices Evil and Super Buu.
 Meanwhile, in the Ocean Group dubs, Fat Buu is voiced by Scott McNeil, while Evil, Super, and Kid Buu are voiced by Brian Dobson.

 Powers and abilities

 Being the final villain faced by the protagonists in the original Dragon Ball Z series, and the franchise at the time, Buu is the most powerful of them all, possessing vast superhuman strength, speed, and reflexes beyond comprehension.
 He can channel his inner ki energy for devastating offensive techniques capable of destroying planets or star systems.

 Buu also holds the unique ability of being able to transform objects or living things into chocolate or other sweet foods, which he then consumes to satiate himself, using the antenna on his head, and he is shown to be capable of magically altering an object's appearance.

 Buu is also able to instantly recover and regenerate from severe trauma, dismemberment, and even combustion at a sub-molecular level, and heal wounds from other people.
 His body is soft but flexible, able to stretch his limbs and any part of his body to indefinite lengths, as well as changing shape into whatever he desires.

 He is also capable of detaching a large part of his body for various purposes, like ensnaring his targets like a lasso rope, and making clones of himself.
 This also allows him to absorb other people to obtain their power.
 Buu can instantly emulate techniques used on him, launching Goku's signature Kamehameha many times, and can use the Instant Transmission, in his original form.
 Buu is also revealed to possess godly ki after absorbing the two Supreme Kai, granting him a tremendous surge in power, retaining it after reverting to his pure state.